TiagoLopesGomes/chemoinfo/README.md

 The plots indicate the model-predicted enrichment values versus experimental Kd values (higher enrichment values indicate lower Kd values).
 It is also reported the Spearman and Pearson correlation coefficients for extended and in-library and on-DNA and off-DNA datasets.

-Results are saved in the results folder for both binary and human-readable formats YAML formats, together with generated plots generated, and presented below:
+Results are saved in the results folder for both binary and human-readable YAML formats, together with generated plots, and presented below:
 - On-DNA predictions
 - Off-DNA predictions
 - Training/validation/test metrics